deckarep/CosmicInvaders/README.md

 # Original

+- [ ] Original game runs at: 320x240, this game should as well but default to 640x480 and then magically scale up/down based on user doing some resizing of the window.
+      All pixel-art must remain sharp.
 - [ ] On start game, player starts with 550 money, 25 health points
 - [ ] Weapons:
     - [ ] Lazer Canon Turret = 140 - simply fires projectile up